Gearing up for a trillion dollar semiconductor opportunity: Building a resilient supply chain - BusinessToday

 The trillion-dollar semiconductor era is here but success depends on more than capacity.
 In this high-stakes, fast-moving market, resilience is the ultimate advantage.
 Companies and countries that embed agility, sustainability and digital intelligence into their semiconductor value chains will lead the next wave of global innovation.

-(Views are personal; the author is CVP and Head of ERS, HCLTech)
+(Views are personal; the author is Corporate Vice President and Head of Engineering & R&D Services, HCLTech)